blrop/password-gen/README.md

-## A simple password generator.
+## An easy to use password generator.

-Generate a password of the required complexity with a single mouse wave and click to copy it.
+You need just a single mouse wave to gen a password of the required length and complexity.